 This covers the professional support you will need.
 To ensure the house is designed according to planning requirements and building regulations.
 To figure out what type of house will most likely gain planning, you have two principal choices:

 Put together a wide-ranging team of professionals and build up a cost.

 Work with a package-company, such as Potton.
 Most package companies include professional and design fees.
 Which can be more cost effective.
 Package-companies are usually involved at every stage of the process.
 Which means they can offer support and have a clear idea of build costs from the outset.

 Identifying the expected build cost is possibly the most important part of calculating the value of the plot.
 It will be the largest part of the budget and the part that people are most likely to have differing views on.
 Ideally, build costs should be based on actual quotations.
 However this may not be possible at the plot buying stage.

-If you want to build a Potton home, we have an easy price guide to help.
-This sets out the approximate build costs and influencing factors.
-Every build is unique so we recommend to speak with one of our self build consultants.
+If you want to build a Potton home, we recommend that you speak with one of our self build consultants.
 They will be able to help you assess your total budget requirements bearing in mind the size, location, route to build specification and desired performance of your new home.
 Additionally, you can use online cost calculators, but be careful.
-These can be too general and may significantly understate or overstate the build costs.
+These can be very generalised and may significantly understate or overstate the build costs.
 Once we have created your design we provide an independent benchmark cost analysis to help your budgeting process.

 Route to Build

 Depending on your preferred route to build, it’s possible to reduce the build cost.
 That means that you may be able to pay more for the plot.
 Using a turnkey contractor may be the most convenient build route.
 However, contractor overheads and profit margin will increase costs.
 Which can negatively impact on what you can afford to pay for a plot

 Self-builders who self-manage or employ a project manager will generally enjoy a lower build cost.
 Which means they may have more budget to spend on a plot.